gearglow/ReptiliaWithATwist/The List.md

 Monday morning was full of of harvesting bubotuber pus in Herbology with the Hufflepuffs, and mounting concern over something Hagrid called 'blast-ended skrewts' in Care of Magical Creatures.
-Prof. Sprout had been forewarned about Elysia's transition, but Hagrid kept looking around for 'Harry' until Elysia came up and reintroduced herself.
+Professor Sprout had been forewarned about Elysia's transition, but Hagrid kept looking around for 'Harry' until Elysia came up and reintroduced herself.
 Elysia and Hermione met up with Luna again at lunch, and then the three of them, accompanied by Neville who was also in the class, headed off to Arithmancy.

 Professor Septima Vector was a petite brunette with sharp bob-cut hair and a calculating gaze.
 She greeted the students with a smile.
 "This year," she said, "we will begin spell analysis.
 Some of you," she nodded at the three girls, "have demonstrated a degree of experience with this already.
 Miss Lovegood, if you would?"